diliboy88/diliboy88/README.md

 🌱 I’m currently learning on how to program with XCode

-👯 I’m looking to collaborate for help to make pcbs and software
+👯 I’m looking to collaborate for help to make pcbs and 3d prints

 🤔 I’m looking for help with my main project (DiBell).